Rolls-Royce buys out controls JV partner Goodrich

 "This acquisition will give Rolls-Royce full ownership of a critical capability that confers competitive advantage."

-Rolls-Royce said the deal had been agreed with United Technologies Corp, which is in the process of buying aircraft components maker Goodrich.
+Rolls-Royce said the deal had been agreed with United Technologies Corp (UTX.N), which is in the process of buying aircraft components maker Goodrich.

 The British company said it would pay half of the net asset value of AEC once the takeover had completed.